 Jeffrey S. Mogil was born in Toronto, Ontario, Canada in 1966.
 He received a B.Sc.
 (Honours) in Psychology from the University of Toronto in 1988, and a Ph.D. in Neuroscience from UCLA in 1993.
 After a postdoctoral fellowship in Portland, OR from 1993 to 1996, he joined the faculty of the Department of Psychology at the University of Illinois at Urbana-Champaign.
 He moved to McGill University in 2001, and is currently the E.P.
 Taylor Professor of Pain Studies (a Chair previously occupied by Dr. Ronald Melzack), the Canada Research Chair in the Genetics of Pain (Tier I), and the Director of the Alan Edwards Centre for Research on Pain.

-He holds or has held funding from the U.S. National Institutes of Health, Canada Foundation for Innovation, Neuroscience Canada, Canadian Institues for Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), The Louise and Alan Edwards Foundation, the Krembil Foundation, Brain Canada, and the pharmaceutical/biotech industry.
+He has received research funding from the U.S. National Institutes of Health, Canada Foundation for Innovation, Neuroscience Canada, Canadian Institues for Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), The Louise and Alan Edwards Foundation (LAEF), the Krembil Foundation, Brain Canada, and the pharmaceutical/biotech industry.
 His lab is currently supported by a 7-year Foundation Grant from CIHR (plus a two-year Catalyst Grant), a 5-year Discovery Grant from NSERC, and ongoing support from LAEF.

 He is the recipient of numerous awards, including the Neal E. Miller New Investigator Award from the Academy of Behavioral Medicine Research (1998), the John C. Liebeskind Early Career Scholar Award from the American Pain Society (1998), the Patrick D. Wall Young Investigator Award from the International Association for the Study of Pain (2002), the Early Career Award from the Canadian Pain Society (2004), the SGV Prize from the Swiss Laboratory Animal Science Association (2012), the Frederick W.L.
-Kerr Basic Science Research Award (a lifetime achievement award) from the American Pain Society (2013), a Mayday Pain & Society Fellowship from The Mayday Fund (2014), and the Bennett Cohen Award from the International Council for Laboratory Animal Science (2015), and the Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science (2018).
+Kerr Basic Science Research Award (a lifetime achievement award) from the American Pain Society (2013), a Mayday Pain & Society Fellowship from The Mayday Fund (2014), the Bennett Cohen Award from the International Council for Laboratory Animal Science (2015), and the Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science (2018).